 The marker pointer can be customized by adding images to highlight the values.

-Annotations display metadata about a circular gauge at a specific point of interest in the plotting area.
+Annotations display metadata about a linear gauge at a specific point of interest in the plotting area.

 Add any view or shape to the gauge control with respect to its offset position.
 Multiple views can also be added to a single control.